 It was quick and worked like a charm!

 As far as food, I love a good theme party, so I can label all of the food after the theme of the party.
-(Check out the amazing menu from our Beatles party).
-However, not only did the puzzle party theme give me less to work with – but our eating has really changed the past year or so.
+However, I simply just used the puzzle pieces this time!

 So, why did my super pregnant self still throw a party this year?!
 Because there’s nothing more special than seeing that smile on your child’s face when they see the decorations and games you made for them 🙂

-And, through keeping the DIY party decorations, games, and preparation easy, it was completely manageable.
+And, by keeping the DIY party decorations, games, and preparation easy, it was completely manageable.
 If you were wondering if you can pull off a DIY party, the answer is yes!

 Just keep it simple and reuse the same decorations again and again.